Economy of Mexico: Industry

 The original Cuauhtémoc Moctezuma Brewery in Monterrey, founded in 1889.
 Today, it still operates as a brewery and houses two museums.

-Maquiladoras (manufacturing plants that take in imported raw materials and produce goods for domestic consumption and export on behalf of foreign companies) have become the landmark of trade in Mexico.
-This sector has benefited from NAFTA, in that real income in the maquiladora sector has increased 15.5% since 1994, though the non-maquiladora industry has grown much faster.
-Contrary to popular belief, this should be no surprise since maquiladora's products could enter the US duty-free since a 1960s industry agreement.
-Other sectors now benefit from the free trade agreement, and the share of exports from non-border states has increased in the last 5 years while the share of exports from maquiladora-border states has decreased.
+Maquiladoras (manufacturing plants that take in imported raw materials and produce goods for domestic consumption and export on behalf of foreign companies) have become a hallmark of trade in Mexico.
+This sector has benefited from NAFTA: real income in the maquiladora sector has increased by 15.5% since 1994, though the non-maquiladora industry has grown much faster.
+Contrary to popular belief, this should be no surprise since maquiladoras' products could enter the US duty-free since a 1960s industry agreement.
+Other sectors now benefit from the free trade agreement, and the share of exports from non-border states has increased in the last 5 years, while the share of exports from maquiladora-border states has decreased.

-Currently, Mexico is focusing on developing an aerospace industry, and the assembly of helicopter and regional jet aircraft fuselages is taking place.
+Currently, Mexico is focusing on developing its aerospace industry, and assembly of helicopter and regional jet aircraft fuselages is underway.
 Foreign firms such as MD Helicopters, Bell, Cessna and Bombardier build helicopter, aircraft and regional jets fuselages in Mexico.
 Although the Mexican aircraft industry is mostly foreign, as is its car industry, Mexican firms have been founded such as Aeromarmi, which builds light propeller airplanes, and Hydra Technologies, which creates Unmanned Aerial Vehicles such as the S4 Ehécatl, other important companies are Frisa Aerospace that manufactures jet engine parts for the new Mitsubishi Regional jet and supplies Prat&whittney and Rolls-Royce jet engine manufacturers of casings for jet engines and Kuo Aerospace that builds parts for aircraft landing gear and Supplies bombardier plant in Querétaro.

-As compared with the United States or countries in Western Europe, a larger sector of Mexico's industrial economy is food manufacturing, which includes several world-class companies, but the regional industry is undeveloped.
-Some national brands have become international and local Mom and Pop producers but little manufacturing in between.
+Compared with the United States or Western European countries, a larger share of Mexico's industrial economy is food manufacturing, which includes several world-class companies, but the regional industry remains underdeveloped.
+Some national brands have become international and local Mom-and-Pop producers, with little manufacturing in between.